 The District maintains a cash and temporary cash investment pool that is available for use by all funds except the Debt Service Fund (State law requires that all deposits of the Debt Service Fund be kept separate and apart from all other funds of the District).
-Each fund type's portion of this pool is displayed on the Balance Sheet - Modified Cash Basis - Governmental Funds as "Cash and Investments" under each fund's caption.
+Each fund type's portion of this pool is displayed on the Balance Sheet - Cash Basis - Governmental Funds as "Cash and Cash Equivalents" under each fund's caption.

 Custodial Credit Risk - Missouri statutes require that all deposits with financial institutions be collateralized in an amount at least equal to uninsured deposits.
-As of the year ended, the carrying amount of the District's deposits was \$1,306,191, and the bank balance was \$2,799,819.
-Of the bank balance, \$250,000 was covered by the Federal Depository Insurance Corporation ("FDIC") and \$2,549,819, was covered by collateral held at the District's safekeeping bank agent, in the District's name.
+As of the year ended, the carrying amount of the District's deposits was \$22,111,283, and the bank balance was \$23,668,090.
+The bank balances were covered, in combination, by the Federal Depository Insurance Corporation (FDIC), across multiple financial institutions, and by collateral held at the District's safekeeping bank agent, in the District's name.